 Gray Finishes 2022 In A Strong Position and Issues Stable Outlook for 2023

-/EIN News/ -- ATLANTA, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. (“Gray,” “we,” “us” or “our”) (NYSE: GTN) today announced financial results for the fourth quarter ended December 31, 2022, reflecting revenue above our guidance and expenses near the low end of our guidance for the quarter.
+ATLANTA, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- Gray Television, Inc. ("Gray," "we," "us" or "our") GTN today announced financial results for the fourth quarter ended December 31, 2022, reflecting revenue above our guidance and expenses near the low end of our guidance for the quarter.

 Overall, the fourth quarter of 2022 produced record results, including $1.1 billion in total revenue, due to the combination of recent acquisitions, added scale, increasingly efficient integrated operations, and the "on-year" of the two-year political advertising cycle.
 Moreover, compared to the fourth quarter of 2018, the last mid-term election year, our political advertising revenue of $255 million in the fourth quarter of 2022 grew by 207% on an As-Reported Basis (as defined below) and by 24% on a Combined Historical Basis (as defined below).
 For the full year 2022, our political advertising revenue was $515 million, which exceeded 2018's political advertising revenue by 232% on an As-Reported Basis and by 38% on a Combined Historical Basis.